 297S Introduction to Literary Theory.

 Exploration of the kinds of questions that can be asked about literary texts in themselves, and in relation to the aesthetic, political, historical and personal contexts in which they are written and interpreted.
 Readings include drama, fiction and theoretical essays.
 Although the emphasis will be on 20th-century theory (including feminist, structuralist, poststructuralist and rhetorical theory), readings will range from Aristotle to the newest work on the relationship between narrative and cognitive psychology.
 Prerequisite, two courses in literature.
+(Theory).
 Open to sophomores, juniors and seniors only.
-(Same as English and Creative Writing 297.)
-J Schwartz.
+(Same as Literature and Creative Writing 297.)
+P Rabinowitz.

 Cinema as Theory and Critique.